Munich economy - key data

-For years, Munich's unemployment rate has been the lowest compared to Germany's other major cities with a population of more than 600,000.
-In absolute terms, this meant an average jobless number of nearly 40,500 persons for the Munich Employment Agency's catchment area in 2017 – an unemployment rate of just 3.5 percent and the lowest figure in 20 years.
+For years, Munich's unemployment rate has been the lowest compared to Germany's other major cities.
+In absolute terms, this meant an average jobless number of nearly 37,000 persons for the Munich Employment Agency's catchment area in 2018 – an unemployment rate of just 3.5 percent and the lowest figure in 20 years.

 Real estate market

-Data from Colliers International put office space turnover in Munich at 780,300 m² in 2017, that was 26.1 percent more than the year before.
-Nearly all of Germany's other key office locations – Berlin, Hamburg, Düsseldorf, Frankfurt/Main, Cologne and Stuttgart – likewise experienced positive development again and saw vacancy rates decline in 2017.
-Munich's vacancy rate fell from 3.0 percent in the previous year to 2.4 percent.
+Data from Colliers International put office space turnover in Munich at 979,300 m² in 2018, a minor dip year on year.
+Nearly all of Germany's other key office locations – Berlin, Hamburg, Düsseldorf, Frankfurt/Main and Cologne – likewise experienced positive development once again and saw vacancy rates decline in 2018.
+Munich's vacancy rate fell from 2.4 percent in the previous year to 1.8 percent.